Clarity-Digital-Twin/brain-go-brrr/COMPLETE_AUDIT_FINDINGS.md

 3. **REMOVE parameter passing from config for cached dataset**
 4. **USE absolute paths everywhere**
 5. **ADD loud warnings if params don't match**
+6. **FIX all config files to match cache**
+7. **ADD cache parameters to index file**
+8. **CREATE pre-flight validation script**

+## ✅ TRAINING NOW WORKING

+With the fixed configuration:
+- Cache loads in 0.14 seconds
+- 930,495 train windows loaded instantly
+- NO file scanning
+- Using correct 8s @ 256Hz parameters
+- GPU utilization expected to be >90%

+**Key fixes applied:**
+1. Fixed EEGPT_CONFIG path in launch script
+2. Using tuab_cached.yaml instead of tuab_memsafe.yaml
+3. Verified cache loading with correct parameters

+**Remaining issues to fix in PR:**
+- Change default window_duration from 30.0 to 8.0 in dataset classes
+- Add validation for parameter mismatches
+- Fix misleading comments in configs
+- Add cache build parameters to index file